Crown-Matrix/Testing/README.md

 #the second variable is a new instance of the linked_list class

-# the new instance contains 1,2,3 as its first 3 values.
+# the new linked_list instance contains 1,2,3 as its first 3 values.
 ```

 ### ReplaceIndex(index,data)